High School Dual Enrollment Program (DEP): Courses for College Credit

 DE012: Organizational Behavior (3 credits)

 Organizational Behavior explores how to lead and manage effectively in diverse environments.
 The course requires students to demonstrate the ability to apply organizational leadership theories and management strategies in a series of scenario-based problems.

-This course focuses on the pathophysiologic and pharmacologic bases for alterations in health across the lifespan.
-Theories of disease causation will be explored with specific understanding of drug mechanism of actions, expected effects, side effects, adverse effects, contraindications, drug interactions, and professional nursing responsibilities in drug administration.
-Drug-related metabolism, expected cellular responses for special populations and groups will also be explored.
-Acquired, immune, infectious, carcinogenic, genetic, and biochemical alterations in health in selected body systems will be presented with an emphasis on etiology, cellular and systemic pathophysiologic responses and clinical manifestations.
+This course focuses on the pathophysiologic bases for alterations in health across the lifespan.
+Theories of disease causation will be explored with specific understanding of acquired, immune, infectious, carcinogenic, genetic, and biochemical alterations in health in selected body systems will be presented with an emphasis on etiology, cellular and systemic pathophysiologic responses.